oscoreio/QrCodes/README.md

   - Base64
   - SVG
   - PostScript
+  - PDF
   - FastPngRenderer - fast but not support all features
   - Bitmap(.bmp) - fast but not support all features
   - ImageSharp - powerful, allows many features and export formats
   - SkiaSharp - powerful, allows many features and export formats
-  - PDF - powered by ImageSharp
+  - System.Drawing - legacy, only windows, not support all features
 - Supports helpers for MAUI
   - QrCodeSource - ImageSource to produce QR code
   - QrCodeExtension markup extension - Simplifies usage of QrCodeSource